-- Protecting health, safety, welfare, and the environment; - Managing air quality to ensure the safety and protection of ambient air; - Protecting soil and water from hazardous and solid waste and petroleum products; - Managing, mitigating, remediating, reclaiming and restoring our land and water resources; - Maintaining sustainable quantities of groundwater and surface water; - Maintaining and improving groundwater and surface water quality; - Preventing, preparing for, and responding to environmental emergencies; - Encouraging and educating Mississippi citizens, businesses, and communities to engage in environmentally responsible behaviors; and, - Being a good steward of the human, financial, and physical resources provided to the agency by the citizens of the state.
+- Protecting public health, safety, welfare, and the environment; - Managing air quality to ensure the safety and protection of ambient air; - Protecting soil and water from hazardous and solid waste petroleum products and other pollutants; - Managing, mitigating, remediating, reclaiming, and restoring our land and water resources; - Maintaining sustainable quantities of groundwater and surface water; - Maintaining and improving groundwater and surface water quality; - Preventing, preparing for, and responding to environmental emergencies; - Encouraging and educating Mississippi citizens, businesses, and communities to engage in environmentally responsible behaviors; and, - Being a good steward of the human, financial, and physical resources entrusted to the agency by the citizens of the state.

 The programs and initiatives administered by the agency further our mission to protect human health and the environment.
-The staff at the Mississippi Department of Environmental Quality is committed to conserving and improving our state's abundant natural resources and will continue to work together to achieve our mission.
+The staff at MDEQ is committed to conserving and improving our state's abundant natural resources and will continue to work together to achieve our mission.
 We are proud to be the steward of the state's air, land, and water, and we appreciate the support of our citizens and elected officials.